nateliu/hexo-blog/source/_posts/npm-with-layout.md

     '/right-manage/right/list':<CrownOutlined />,
 }
 ```
-issue 3, The Home is no children, we do not need the expansed icon in the right, so we have to add children.length to check
+- Issue 3, The Home is no children, we do not need the expansed icon in the right, so we have to add children.length to check
 ```javascript
 item.children?.length > 0 && checkPagePermission(item)
 ```
-issue 4, the style is egly, we add some css in App.css
+- Issue 4, the style is egly, we import `antd.css` into `App.css`
 ```css
 @import '~antd/dist/antd.css';